allenaw12/allenaw12/README.md

 Full Stack Software Engineer
 ----------------------------

 I am a creative and hard working full stack software engineer.
-I have a bachelor's in Multimedia, and have also worked a string of retail and customer service jobs, often oriented around tech, travel or creativity.
+I have a bachelor's in Multimedia, and have also worked in retail and customer service jobs, often oriented around tech, travel or creativity.
 During the pandemic my place of work closed down.
 I began learning full stack software engineering, and even after my work reopened, I continued learning and started freelancing.
 I enjoy traveling, watching movies, and reading in my free time.

 *   🌍  I'm based in San Angelo, Texas, United States
 *   🖥️  See my portfolio at [https://allenawilliamsonportfolio.netlify.app/](http://allenawilliamsonportfolio.netlify.app/)